frankp-0/HAUDI_workflow/README.md

 output | description
 --- | ---
-out_pgen | An array of pgen files out_pvar | An array of pvar files out_psam | An array of psam files
+pgen | An array of pgen files
+pvar | An array of pvar files
+psam | An array of psam files

 ## convert_lanc